-One of the most admired/most quoted men in the world has got to be the charming gentleman and fellow Freemason, Winston Churchill.
+One of the most admired/most quoted men in the world has got to be the charming gentleman, Winston Churchill.

-In this post, we’ll be sharing with you 7 masonic facts about Brother Sir Winston Leonard Spencer-Churchill, British Prime Minister, Army Officer, author, and an all-around great guy (depending on who you ask).
+In this article, we’ll be sharing 7 Masonic facts about Sir Winston Leonard Spencer-Churchill, British Prime Minister, Army Officer, author, and an all-around great guy (depending on who you ask).

 He Joined The Fraternity in 1901